COMP3030J-SE-P2-G1/proj/doc/dev.md

   ```bash
   just parcel
   ```
   > Note, default is in `watch` mode, and output files are not optimized.
-Use `just parcel-build` to produce a optimized version of files.
+Use `just parcel-build` to produce an optimized version of files.

 - Build the project
-  Currently, it only process static and template files, and doesn't produce a WSGI assets.
+  Currently, it only processes static and template files, and doesn't produce a WSGI assets.
   ```bash
   just build
   ```